Aida Rodriguez: Career

 Rodriguez attempts to transform painful episodes of her life into comedy material, while also addressing difficult issues such as misogyny and racism.

 She was a top ten finalist in the eighth season of NBC's Last Comic Standing (2014), but was eliminated in the seventh episode of the season after losing a head-to-head showdown against Rod Man (who ultimately won the LCS title).
 She finished in a tie for ninth place.

 Rodriguez is a five-time host of the Imagen Awards, which recognizes "the positive portrayal and creative excellence of Latinos and Latino cultures on screen".

 Through the stand-up comedy circuit, Rodriguez met Tiffany Haddish, who has proven a long-time friend and a strong advocate for women of color comics.
 In August 2019, Rodriguez was featured in the comedy anthology series Tiffany Haddish Presents: They Ready on Netflix.
 She was one of six featured comedians, each given a half-hour comedy special.

 Currently, Rodriguez appears as a co-host of The Young Turks online platform.

 In collaboration with HBO Max, Rodriguez released her debut hour-long comedy special on November 4, 2021.
 Throughout the special, she speaks on issues in today's world and relates them to her personal life.

+Personal life

+In October 2023, Rodriguez signed the Artists4Ceasefire open letter to president Joe Biden, calling for a ceasefire of the Israeli bombardment of Gaza.